sorin25/sorin25.github.io/_includes/w4h.md

 Come back in a few weeks, maybe there will be something for you.

 If you are interested on working with me here is my [resume](/cv.pdf)

-I'm not interested on a full time employment for the moment, but I might consider interesting side jobs.